dortania/GPU-Buyers-Guide/README.md

 **Pascal Series (GTX 10xx) Highest Supported OS: High Sierra 10.13.6**

-Well pretty sure most users know what going on with Pascal and Maxwell but I’ll just mention it quick here.
+Well pretty sure most users know what going on with Pascal and Maxwell but I’ll just mention it quickly here.
 No support for these cards in Mojave/Catalina but macOS High Sierra 10.13.6 do support these cards with the combination of Nvidia’s somewhat shotty drivers and Lilu+WhateverGreen

 Supported cards: